George Gardiner (rugby league): Application for reinstatement and Bay of Plenty rugby league

 A month after the last match was played Gardiner applied for reinstatement to rugby.
 Rugby league was not played in the Bay of Plenty at this time which is where he had returned to.
 However, the Rotorua Rugby Union declined the application.

 Fortunately for Gardiner moves were underway in the Bay of Plenty to establish the league game there thanks largely to the efforts of former New Zealand player George Iles.
 Gardiner was selected to play for Tauranga against Rotorua on 16 September.
 The match was the first rugby league game ever played in Tauranga and saw the visiting side win 29–28 with Gardiner scoring a try under the posts after a breakaway.

 He was then picked to play for the Bay of Plenty side against a very powerful New South Wales touring side.
 The match was played at Arawa Park before 2,000 spectators in Rotorua, and Gardiner scored Bay of Plenty's only try in a 29–5 loss.
 His try was from 30 metres out beating the opposition fullback along the way.
 His next league match was for Te Puke (their first ever league side), though this time he was playing against Tauranga.
 Te Puke won by 26 points to 20 in Te Puke.
 Gardiners final game of the season came in another appearance for Bay of Plenty against the touring Auckland team.
 The Auckland team won 33–26 on the Tauranga Domain with Gardiner scoring a try, and kicking 2 conversions and a penalty.

 Fire Brigade club in Auckland

-After returning to New Zealand Gardiner along with several of his Māori team team mates joined the Fire Brigade club and he debuted for them on July 8 against City Rovers.
+After returning to New Zealand Gardiner along with several of his Māori teammates joined the Fire Brigade club and he debuted for them on July 8 against City Rovers.